 Eugene Lang College’s location in New York City also offers students access to major museums, galleries, and other cultural institutions.
 Through institutional partnerships and courses developed around specific collections or exhibitions, students have unique access to the inner workings of these institutions.
 Lang Arts majors have held internships with major museums (including the Whitney Museum of American Art, the Museum of Modern Art, and the New Museum), art galleries, art studios, photography studios, film companies, and art auction houses.

-Students can study Visual Studies as a minor (non-Liberal Arts majors), a guided area of study (Liberal Arts majors) or a concentration (Arts majors).
-Arts majors can also choose the Arts in Context concentration, in which they combine study of the visual arts with a liberal arts discipline.
-Students majoring in The Arts cannot concentrate and minor in the same discipline (e.g., An Arts major concentrating in Visual Studies cannot minor in Visual Studies).
+Students can study Visual Studies as a concentration (BA, The Arts), a minor, or a self-designed major (BA or BS, Liberal Arts).
+Arts majors can also choose the Arts in Context concentration, in which they combine study of the visual arts with a study of a liberal arts discipline.
+Students majoring in The Arts cannot both concentrate and minor in the same discipline.